karannb/cs224w/README.md

 I also removed the slides because I saw that it takes forever to clone the repo.

-If you find any discrepancies in the solutions, please feel free to write to me at my email! (set subject to "[cs224w]").
+If you find any discrepancies in the solutions, please feel free to raise an issue or an PR.